aws/aws-pdk/src/pdk_projen/README.md

 1. Ensure you have run `npx projen` from the root of the monorepo.
 2. Sometimes the nx cache can become stale and can be cleared by running `npx nx clear-cache`.

+#### How do I build everything in my monorepo without a specific target package?

+`npx nx run-many --target=build --all`

 #### I am running a different target, however the dependencies are not being executed.